-The meeting elected xxxxx from xxxxx as Chairman and adopted the agenda as presented in Document TDAG17/CM/1-E.
+The meeting elected Ms Teresita Palacios, from Paraguay, as Chairman and adopted the agenda as presented in Document TDAG17/CM/1-E.

 The outcome of each RPM followed the same structure and approach as the following:

 A. Regional Initiatives,

 B. Preliminary draft ITU-D Contribution to the ITU Strategic Plan for 2020-2023, preliminary draft ITU-D Action Plan 2018-2021 and preliminary draft WTDC-17 Declaration,